Pendo720/N.J-Matata/index.md

 #### _Overview_
 This is a customisable neural network created to consolidate understanding and applications of neural networks as problem solving technique.
 The code implements an easily customisable model.
-The N2-Classifier is a minimalist application of Neural Network to classify a range of nimbers based on each number bit representation.
+The N2-Classifier is a minimalist application of Neural Network to classify a range of numbers based on their bit representation.
 It uses backpropagation to determine the optimal weight-set for the model.
 The implementation splits the input data range into three: training, cross-validation and testing datasets.
 The model training and cross-validation dataset is use for determining the optimal number of necessary iterations during training.
 Thus, the model training terminates as soon as all cross-validation and tests have passed.